tectas/buildbox-lib/README.md

 + Concurrent downloads to achieve full use of bandwidth (configurable amount)
 + Backup and restore of download queues
 + Support of every host with direct link capabilities
-+ Support of hosts with up to 5 redirects (note: still direct link redirects, download webpages don\'t get handled)
++ Support of hosts with up to 5 redirects (note: still direct link redirects, download webpages don't get handled)
 + Internal retry or resume (if supported by the server) functionality to avoid broken downloads because of unstable connections (up to 5 retries)
 + Direct install of apks
-+ \"External\" link handling
++ "External" link handling
 + Direct flash capabilities (if an openrecoveryscript supporting recovery is installed)
 + Adding of zips from storage to the queue
 + Backup/wipe options before flashing